sasuiitd/R-assingment/README.md

 4.label the data set with activity names
 5.Create Tidy data set

-Let me descrive each step in detail
+Let me describe each step in detail

 1.Merge training and test data